The following features are available on all Edge Gateways, license or unlicensed.

 Edge Gateways only contain a single active Realtime tag provider.
 Additional providers may not be created.

-Edge's core functionality and plugins largely determine which modules run on the platform.
-Third-party modules will not run on an Edge Gateway, with the exception any third-party module explicitly stated by a plugin, such as the Edge IIoT Plugin.
+Edge's core functionality and products largely determine which modules run on the platform.
+Third-party modules will not run on an Edge Gateway, with the exception of any third-party module explicitly stated by a product, such as the Edge IIoT Product.